 Remember to make the landing page visually appealing and use your program's branding to make it stick.
 Just use the right colors with suitable visuals to create a simple and neat design.

-Untap Compete provides a template that can be fully customized to your branding, containing content blocks that can work for any awards program.
+Untap provides a template that can be fully customized to your branding, containing content blocks that can work for any awards program.
 Learn more about our super easy and highly customizable website builder to help you build an amazing program website in no time.

 3. Clear Communication Messages